-- Most Efficient: Bridge efficiency is defined as the highest ratio of total load to self-weight of the bridge.
+- Most Efficient: Bridge efficiency is defined as the ratio of total load supported to self-weight of the bridge.
+The winner of this award will be the bridge with the highest efficiency value.
 In the event of a tie, the bridge with the higher aesthetic ranking will be declared the winner. - Most Aesthetic: Aesthetics is based on craftsmanship, creativity, and display of sound design principles.
 The winner will be determined by the judges.
 In the event of a tie, the more efficient bridge will be declared the winner.